Checklist for Surgery

 - Discharge will typically take 15-30 minutes.

-- We will discuss medications, give you some exercises to do at home, we will show you any x-rays, and answer any additional questions.
+- We will discuss medications, give you some exercises to do at home, review any x-rays, and answer any additional questions.

 - It is not uncommon for your pet to be a little sleepy or wobbly when they go home.

-- There will be a bandage over the catheter site.
+- There may be a bandage over the IV catheter site.
 This can be removed when you get home.

 - Start by feeding 1/4 to 1/2 of a normal meal.
-Many patients can be nauseous the first night after surgery.
+Many patients do not have a big appetite following surgery.
+Allow them a few days to regain their normal appetite.

-- Feel free to call the clinic with any questions.
-Voicemails are automatically emailed to us so we can get your message outside the clinic.
+Feel free to call the clinic with any questions.
+Voicemails are automatically emailed to us so we can get your message outside of the clinic.
+We will try to contact you within two hours.
+If you have an emergency please do not wait for a call back and head to the closest emergency veterinary clinic.